damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. We start by discussing the subjects that are on the agenda for today.
    * Everyone is free to add subjects.
 Please start with your name and be sure to link to an issue, merge request or commit if that is relevant.
    * When done with a point mention the subject of the next item and hand over to the next person.
+   * When someone passes the call to you, no need to say, “Can you hear me?”
+Just begin talking.
+If we can’t hear you, we’ll let you know.
 1. We have functional group updates (1 group per call) for the following groups: Marketing, Sid, Product, Sales, Ops, Support, HR, Finance, Development, Front-end, UX/UI.
 1. We ask 15-20 people per day to share updates about the most exciting thing from your past or upcoming week/weekend.
 If anyone has something they'd like to talk about, last person in the list will ask the group if they have anything else to share.
    * The [Team Agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) lists who is meant to speak on which day; this can be altered daily if conflicts arise.